illuhad/illcrawl/readme.md

   * The HDF5 libraries and their official C++ wrappers
   * The Boost C++ libraries >= 1.61 (in particular, boost.mpi, boost.serialization, boost.program_options, boost.compute)
   * cfitsio

 Illcrawl itself should be fairly platform independent, but it is only tested on Unix-like (in particular Linux) systems.
 If you want to try it on Windows, feel free to do so, but you will be pretty much on your own.
 In the following, I will assume that you are using a Unix-like system.

 ### Building illcrawl
 Once all requirements are satisfied, building should be straightforward.
-  1. Create a build directory
+  1. Create a build directory:

   `$ mkdir build`
-  2. Execute cmake
+  2. Execute cmake.
+This will generate a Makefile taylored for your specific system.

   `$ cmake <Path to Illcrawl source directory>`
-  3. Compile
+  3. Compile:

   `$ make`

 This should create the following executables and libraries in your build directory:
   * libillcrawl_core.a
   * illcrawl_render